wbolster/plyvel/doc/user.rst

 .. rubric:: Next steps

+The user guide should be enough to get you started with Plyvel.
 A complete description of the Plyvel API is available from the :doc:`API reference <api>`.
-The tutorial above should be enough to get you started though.

 .. vim: set spell spelllang=en: